Tassyass/phase-1project/README.md

-# MatchMate - Dating App
+# Match-Mate in Heaven - Dating App

 MatchMate is a modern dating app designed to connect individuals based on their interests and age preferences.
 This README provides an overview of the project, its features, and instructions for setting up and running the application.